 Of course, no one forces players to sign up and play football.
-Or college basketball — a system which is equally as obscene (perhaps even worse given the number of games and abysmal graduate rates).
+Or college basketball — a system that is equally as obscene (perhaps even worse given the number of games and abysmal graduate rates).

 But do they really have a choice but to play and risk life and limb?
 The economic reality of these times is clear.
 What other options do they have?
-What other opportunity does a poor kid from the inner-city or a small town hero have to make big-time?
+What other opportunity does a poor kid from the inner-city or a small-town hero have to make big-time?
 Never mind that only perhaps 2 to 3 percent of all college football players will ever go on to play pro football.
-The vast majority of players will soon be cast aside like worn out auto parts, littering the junkyards of our communities with their broken dreams.
+The vast majority of players will soon be cast aside like worn-out auto parts, littering the junkyards of our communities with their broken dreams.

 Once the lights go out on the bowl games and the cheering stops, most of their names are soon forgotten.
 Sure, some will go on to graduate.
 Some will enter careers in fields other than sports.
-But a sizable number — and embarrassing percentage — of the players we cheer for on Saturdays soon will be driving trucks, working in warehouse, or doing manual labor for peanuts.
+But a sizable number — and embarrassing percentage — of the players we cheer for on Saturdays soon will be driving trucks, working in a warehouse, or doing manual labor for peanuts.
 They’re washed up.

 Let’s hope someone like Marvin Miller will emerge and demand justice and economic equity for those who have truly built college athletics into an entertainment powerhouse.
 Let’s hope that an advocate for justice will step forward and fight for a piece of the pie — perhaps something as trivial as a monthly stipend — for those who sacrifice and risk so much for their schools and communities.

 All that stands in the way of true justice is “the system.”
-The loathsome system that we tacitly endorse with our allegiances to the charade which enables coaches, administrators, bowl pimps, and other parasites to ride the coattails of those who carry the load.
+The loathsome system that we tacitly endorse with our allegiances to the charade enables coaches, administrators, bowl pimps, and other parasites to ride the coattails of those who carry the load.